spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-deployment-pipelines/deployment-in-states.md

 ![Run_install](./images/Run_install/install_dbs_updates/install_dbs_updates.gif)

 Depending on the amount of data that needs to be processed, this process may take a while.
-While Redis and search are being updated, they cannot process the requests that are coming in:
+While Redis and search are being updated, they may process requests incorrectly:

 ![Run_install_requests](./images/Run_install/request_during_install/install_request.gif)